molostoff/xrx/03-forecast-subscription/README.txt

 http://www.cems.uwe.ac.uk/xmlwiki/Met/shippingareas.xml

+The data folder contains one XML file for each subscription

+Contents of view folder
+views/list-itmes.xq - Create an HTML table, one record per item views/view-item.xq - View a single item (read only) with a nvigation to Edit and Delete

+Contents of edit
 edit/edit.xq - the main XForms editor that takes new records and updates existing ones edit/save-new.xq - takes submissions from edit.xq and saves the data as a new records edit/update.xq - takes submissions from edit.xq and replaces old records with the form data edit/new-instance.xml - the initial values for the XForms edit/next-id.xml - stores the id number for the next new entry edit/delete.xq - deletes records

+Contents of search